K-Pop Photocard Price Index — Korean Market Medians avatar

 🚀 What it does

-1. Samples up to maxListings photocard listings from Pocamarket's public catalog API (each listing already carries the lowest current USD asking price across sellers).
+1. Samples up to maxListings photocard listings from Pocamarket's public catalog API (each listing already carries the lowest current USD asking price across sellers), drawing pages spread across the full result depth — see Methodology.

 2. Groups them by the catalog's own artist / member labels.

-3. Aggregates each group into one index row: listing_count, median_price_usd, min_price_usd, max_price_usd, avg_wish_count, and up to 3 sample_urls.
+3. Aggregates each group into one index row: listing_count, median_price_usd with its confidence interval, min_price_usd, max_price_usd, avg_wish_count, the sampling basis, and up to 3 sample_urls.

-Give it a list of artists to build a focused per-member index, or leave artists empty to index the top (newest) listings across the whole catalog.
+Give it a list of artists to build a focused per-member index, or leave artists empty to index a spread across the whole catalog.
+Naming your artists is strongly recommended — a per-artist query spends the whole listing budget on that artist, so its medians are far tighter than the same budget spread catalog-wide.

 Privacy first: this is an aggregate index — card + price statistics only.
 The catalog API carries no seller nicknames, IDs, or profiles, and no seller identity exists anywhere in this actor's pipeline or output.